Electronic communication network: History

-The term ECN was used by the SEC to define, "any electronic system that widely disseminates to third parties orders entered therein by an exchange market maker or OTC market maker, and permits such orders to be executed against in whole or in part".
+The term ECN was first used in the 1970s by the U.S. Securities and Exchange Commission (SEC) to define, "any electronic system that widely disseminates to third parties orders entered therein by an exchange market maker or OTC market maker, and permits such orders to be executed against it in whole or in part".
 The first ECN, the Instinet, was released in 1969 and provided an early application of the advances in computing.
 The spread of ECNs was encouraged through changes in regulatory law set forth by the SEC, and in 1975 the SEC adopted the Securities Acts Amendments of 1975, encouraging the "linking of all markets for qualified securities through communication and data processing facilities".

 ECNs have complicated stock exchanges through their interaction with NASDAQ.
 One of the key developments in the history of ECNs was the NASDAQ over-the-counter quotation system.
 NASDAQ was created following a 1969 American Stock Exchange study which estimated that errors in the processing of handwritten securities orders cost brokerage firms approximately $100 million per year.
 The NASDAQ system automated such order processing and provided brokers with the latest competitive price quotes via a computer terminal.
 In March 1994, a study by two economists, William Christie and Paul Schultz, noted that NASDAQ bid–ask spreads were larger than was statistically likely, indicating "We are unable to envision any scenario in which 40 to 60 dealers who are competing for order flow would simultaneously and consistently avoid using odd-eighth quotes without an implicit agreement to post quotes only on the even price fractions.
 However, our data do not provide direct evidence of tacit collusion among NASDAQ market makers".

 These results led to an antitrust lawsuit being filed against NASDAQ.
 As part of NASDAQ's settlement of the antitrust charges, NASDAQ adopted new order handling rules that integrated ECNs into the NASDAQ system.
 Shortly after this settlement, the SEC adopted Regulation ATS, which permitted ECNs the option of registering as stock exchanges or else being regulated under a separate set of standards for ECNs.

 At that time major ECNs that became active were Instinet and Island (part of Instinet was spun off, merged with Island into Inet, and acquired by NASDAQ), Archipelago Exchange (which was acquired by the NYSE) and Brut (now acquired by NASDAQ).

 ECNs enjoyed a resurgence after the adoption of SEC Regulation NMS, which required "trade through" protection of orders in the market, regardless of where those orders are placed.

 In the past, many ECNs were "closed book"—i.e., allowing participants to interact only with other participants in that network.
 However, increasingly ECNs have adopted an "open book" format, addressing the potential fragmented liquidity by integrating orders with those of other ECNs or market makers, thus increasing the overall pool of orders.